Ruby & the Romantics: History

-Ruby Nash, the female lead of the group, originally sang with a group, consisting of her sister and three friends.
+Ruby Nash, the female lead of the group, originally sang with a group consisting of her sister and three friends.
 They sang at record hops, mixers, talent shows and clubs in Akron and surrounding areas.
 Ruby attended Central High School in Akron.
 No one knew she could sing until after she graduated from high school.
 Some of the male members of the Romantics sang with The Embers.
 Eventually, The Embers became known as The Supremes (not to be confused with The Supremes of Motown Records fame), and then The Feilos.

 Since they all grew up in Akron and knew each other, Leroy Fann, a member of The Feilos, (pronounced FAY-LOWS) asked Ruby to sing with them on occasions.
 After auditioning, the group was signed to New York-based Kapp Records; Kapp Records artist and repertoire chief Allen Stanton changed their name to "Ruby & the Romantics".
-Their hit song was originally intended for another artist on the label, crooner Jack Jones, but the group saw its potential and persuaded Stanton to let them record it.
+"Our Day Will Come" was originally intended for another artist on the label, crooner Jack Jones, but the group saw its potential and persuaded Stanton to let them record it.
 Their song became a smash, reaching number one on the Billboard Hot 100, as well as reaching the top of the Billboard R&B Chart.

 By the year 1963, the group's next release, "My Summer Love", reached The Top 20, charting at No. 16 on the Hot 100 and a third release, the original version of "Hey There Lonely Boy" climbed to No. 27.
 Several more singles were released by Kapp which generally achieved minor chart status.
 A short spell with ABC resulting in three singles and an album was unsuccessful.
 A single for A&M in 1969, "Hurting Each Other", saw them re-united with Allen Stanton.
 Originally recorded by Jimmy Clanton some years earlier, it proved to be their final recording before the group broke up in 1971.